Fermenting Peppers Made Simple

 That is how easy it is to ferment your own peppers so that you can make your own hot sauce!

-Second is Preparing the Garden Site.
+- Preparing the Garden Site

-The third is Choosing Plants and Planting Your Garden.
+- Choosing Plants and Planting

 Contains affiliate links, for full disclosure, see FTC Disclosure, here.

-Connect with us through our social media ages!
+Connect with us through our social media pages!
 Facebook, Instagram, Pinterest, Twitter.

-If you have any questions or comments, please ask in comment section below.
-We’d love to hear from you!
+Please ask any questions or share your comments in the comments section below.
+We’d love to hear from you.

-I hope you enjoyed the recipe today!
+I hope you enjoyed the recipe today.

 Enjoy.
 And have fun cooking!